 Transmission, i.e. changing the ownership of assets once the child becomes an adult, works like this:

-- mutual fund units cannot be gifted or transferred.
+- mutual fund units, held outside a demat account cannot be gifted or transferred.
 You will have to sell them, pay tax and then give your child the money to purchase MF in their name

-- stocks can be gifted via off-market transaction
+- stocks and MF units in a demat account can be gifted via off-market transaction

 - money can be gifted

 Gifts from parents to adult children do not incur tax.
 Any income post the gift from those assets like interest on bank deposits or capital gains/dividends from stocks will be in the child’s name.

 Which investment saves the most tax?